vafakaramzadegan/Phpy/README.md

 whenever a script is set to run in the background, the result of `execute()` becomes a unique identifier number. for example: `1612798795670`.

-you can store this number in your database or in session, and use it to retrieve the output:
+you can store this number in your database or in session, and use it later to retrieve the output:
 ```php
 $py = new Phpy();
 echo $py->get_exec_result(1612798795670);
 ```

-The output would be:
+The output of the above code would be:
 ```html
 Array
 (